About this artwork

 - Unmarked recto; stamped verso, lower right, in purple: "PHOTO BRASSAI / COPYRIGHT BY / GYULA HALASZ / 74, RUE DE LA GLACIÈRE / PARIS (13e) ["e" in superscript]" ; inscribed verso, lower center, in graphite: "21 [encircled] / RMG 282.31"

-- Restricted gift of Mrs. Leigh B. Block
+- Purchased with funds provided by Mrs. Leigh B. Block